Skip to content

 Let's use it to instantiate a stepper that essentially behaves like the ex.stepper.GeneralLinearStepper (representing advection-diffusion) of before.

-advection_diffusion_normalized = ex.normalized.NormalizedLinearStepper(
+advection_diffusion_normalized = ex.stepper.generic.NormalizedLinearStepper(

 1, # number of dimensions (set to 1)